 Once all of these plans are drawn, go to a photocopy store (Not all of them can do this) and have full size photo copies made of all of the drawings and specifications.
 Photo copies are much cheaper than the architects plans.

 Next solicit bids from at least 3 contractors by giving them each a COMPLETE SET of photo copied drawings and specifications.
 That way each contractor will be bidding on the same type of work and materials.
 If you don’t specify, then the contractor will determine his or her own specifications which may have higher or lower standards than your own.
-In that case you will have no idea if you are getting a good deal or not because you cannot compare apples to apples.
+In that case you would have no idea if you are getting a good deal or not because you cannot compare apples to apples.

 If the bids come back too high, start to look at ways to save money.
 Perhaps you could do some work yourself such as insulating and painting.
 Another way to save is to tell each contractor that you will be responsible for cleaning up the job site and disposing of the trash.
 You could act as your own general contractor and solicit bids from each trade.
 You could also cut some things out for now that can be added later.
 For instance, suppose that you wanted recessed lighting everywhere, but it adds a significant cost to your electrical price.
 You could have the electrician install the switches and some wiring up into the ceiling to feed the lights, but have the recessed cans installed next year.
 You could have the bathroom plumbing roughed-in, but finish the bathroom when you have more time and money.

 Good planning is the key.
 On some projects It should take you more time to plan than it does for the actual construction.
-Top

 As far as choosing a design I suggest that you take a look at your neighborhood.
 What have the neighbors done?
 Will your idea for a design be consistent with the original architecture of the house?
 When it is finished will it look like an addition from the outside or will it look like it was an original part of the house?
 There are many books and magazines with pictures of homes in them.
 Browse through them for ideas.
-Avoid unproven materials and manufacturers with small track records.
+Avoid unproven materials and manufacturers with short track records.

 Submit the plans to your town for approval and have the contractors apply for necessary permits and have all work inspected.
 Be wary of any contractor who doesn’t want permits and inspections.